MSBeni/Data_Ingestion_ETL/PL_SQL/README.md

 select * from employees where employee_id = :var_sql;
 ```

------NOTE: When you run a bind variable creation and select statement together, SQL Developer may return an error.
+NOTE: When you run a bind variable creation and select statement together, SQL Developer may return an error.
 But when you execute them separately, there will be no problem--------
 ------------------------------------------------------------------